Aseza/Felina/README.md

 The API was created using the `@ResponseBody` annotation to generate JSON-like syntax to be interpreted by Angular directives.
 The server takes in a word, it would either add it to a Dictionary Collection, remove it from it,  or search for alikes, you choose !<br/>
 If you hit "Send" without any words, you'll get a list of all phrases available in the collection.<br/>
-I intentionally omitted Exception handling as I felt there is no need.
+I intentionally omitted Exception handling as I felt no need to it.

 ### How to run it
 Please Stay away from Eclipse, I don't know what it is with it, but it's going crazy.<br/>